cara380nm/candlekeep/ertrude.md

 You can attune to up to four magic items at once.
 If you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold

+### Spell Storing Item
+After long rest can imbue a simple/martial weapon/artificer-spellcasting-focus with a 1st/2nd level artificer spell taking 1 action (needn't be prepared)
+Creature holding object can use action to produce the spell effect using my spellcasting ability.
+Creature must concentrated if spell requires.
+Castable int x2 times or until feature used again.

 ## Money

 |    | 1 GP is | Coins held |